Approved by the Nursing and Midwifery Council (NMC)

 Complete your learning and enhance your skills for a rewarding career in mental health nursing with our Registered Nurse Degree Apprenticeship.
 Study for an honour's degree in mental health nursing while you work, with no tuition fees.

-If you’ve successfully completed a foundation degree in nursing or a related subject and you are working in a healthcare setting, complete your learning to empower and support patients in their journey to recovery.
+If you’ve successfully completed a foundation degree in nursing or a related subject and you are working in a mental healthcare setting, complete your learning to empower and support patients in their journey to recovery.
 Become a Registered Mental Health Nurse with our Registered Nurse Degree Apprenticeship.

 Our course aims to help you become a confident, compassionate Mental Health nurse with the knowledge and skills you need to deliver high-quality, person-centred nursing care.